 Depending on the employee's specific employment status, the State of Mississippi pays some portion of the health insurance premium and life insurance premium for the employee.
 The Plan also allows employees to cover their dependents under the Plan by paying the premiums for their dependents through payroll deductions.
-Eligible dependents include a lawful spouse, as well as unmarried children, stepchildren, legal wards and legally adopted children up to the age of 19, or up to age 25 if the child is a full-time student.
-Unmarried dependent children who meet eligibility requirements at the time of enrollment may remain covered regardless of age if permanently physically disabled or mentally disabled and incapable of self-support.
+Eligible dependents include a lawful spouse, as well as the enrollee's child up to age 26.
+Dependent children who meet eligibility requirements at the time of enrollment may remain covered regardless of age if permanently physically disabled or mentally disabled, are incapable of self-sustaining employment, and depend upon the enrollee for 50% or more of their support.
+The disabling condition must have occurred prior to the dependent's 26th birthday.